 The Tampa Firefighters Museum is located in downtown Tampa next to Tampa Fire Rescue Station One.
 Built in 1911, the beautifully restored building served as the Fire Department Headquarters until 1974.
 A tribute to all those who have served and continue to serve the city of Tampa, the 18,000 square foot facility is designed to preserve the history of the fire department and to promote fire safety and prevention throughout the community.
 Included among the historical exhibits and interactive educational displays is an early fire wagon looking as bright and shiny as the day it was made, and a piece of metal recovered from the World Trade Towers on 9/11.

 A must-visit among breweries in Tampa, FL, Yuengling Brewing Co. is the perfect afternoon excursion.
 This brewery's roughly hour-long tour walks patrons through the meticulous process of crafting delectable brews for America's oldest beer company.
+From fermentation through bottling, guests are ushered through the brewing process.
 There are usually three tours a day, but check their website for specific times.
-Not to disappoint, all tours end with a stop at the "biergarten" where patrons can sample fresh-brewed Yuengling standards like their Black and Tan, Porter, Lord Chesterfield Ale and signature Traditional Lager.
+Not to disappoint, all tours end with a stop at the "Biergarten" where patrons can sample fresh-brewed Yuengling standards like their Black and Tan, Porter, Lord Chesterfield Ale and signature Traditional Lager.
 Visitors can also visit the newly built brewhouse and gift shop.

 If you're vacationing in Tampa and are looking for a beach close-by that offers powdery white sand for lounging, calm water for cooling off and shelters for picnics, then Davis Beach is for you.
 This is the closest beach to downtown Tampa and the locals' favorite tailgate spot.
 Davis offers ideal proximity to the airport for travelers who value efficiency.
 Tuesday evenings and Saturday mornings see the beach populated by local volleyball players.
 This is one of the best spots in town to watch the sunset and is located adjacent to the new Courtney Campbell Trail, a four-mile biking and pedestrian bridge.
 Lifeguards are on duty from Memorial Day through Labor Day.

-Once believed to be mermaids, docile manatees are now an endangered species.
-In winter, when ocean temperatures drop, they flock to the heated water discharged from Tampa Bay's power plant.
+Once believed to be mermaids, docile and gentle manatees are now an endangered species.
+In winter, when ocean temperatures drop, they flock to the heated water discharged from Tampa Bay's Big Bend power plant.
 From the observation platform, visitors can watch the marine mammals bask in the warm water, enjoying a respite from the cool bay.
 An educational building, complete with mini-theater, instructs visitors on the habits and lives of manatees while outside, nature trails wind along the banks and through picnic areas.
 Vending machines are available on the premises, and a gift shop sells related merchandise.
-Excursions generally take 1.5 to 2 hours.

 Located in the heart of Tampa's historic district, the Ybor City Visitor Center is the perfect place to start your exploration of this charming neighborhood.
 Operated by the Ybor City Chamber of Commerce, the Visitor Center offers free attraction maps and expert advice on where to go and what to see.
 There is also an abundance of other Tampa travel-related brochures and pamphlets.
 Take some time to explore the small museum and video presentation to provide some background and context to the colorful history of what was once known as the "Cigar Capital of the World."
 This is also a good spot to shop for authentic and local souvenirs of your visit.

 The Tampa Riverwalk is a scenic exploration of the downtown riverfront.
-A good place to start is the Straz Center for Performing Arts, however, you can join the walk from anywhere along the route (see their website for a map).
-The Riverwalk takes you past most of the popular downtown attractions including the Tampa Museum of Art, Curtis Hixon Park, the Convention Center, the Tampa Bay History Center, and the Channelside Bay Plaza, before ending at the Florida Aquarium.
-Along the way you will pass interpretive exhibits highlighting Tampa's history and numerous public art exhibits.
-The path is almost 3 miles long, but there are plenty of spots to stop for a rest and grab a drink or a quick bite along the way.
+A good place to start is at the Armatureworks Public Market, however, you can join the walk from anywhere along the route (see their website for a detailed map).
+The Riverwalk takes you past most of the popular downtown attractions including the Tampa Museum of Art, Curtis Hixon Park, the Convention Center, the Tampa Bay History Center, and ending just before the new Sparkman Wharf featuring a large lawn, beer garden and outdoor dining options.
+Along the way, you will pass interpretive exhibits highlighting Tampa's history and numerous public art exhibits.
+The path is almost 3 miles long, but there are plenty of spots to stop for a rest and to grab a drink or a quick bite along the way.